wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-fee.md

 The minimum fee for a transfer transaction:

-* Without a smart account or a smart asset: 0.001 WAVES.
+* No smart account or smart assets: 0.001 WAVES.
 * Transfer from smart account: 0.001 + 0.004 = 0.005 WAVES.
 * Transfer of smart asset: 0.001 + 0.004 = 0.005 WAVES.
 * Transfer of smart asset sent from smart account: 0.001 + 0.004 + 0.004 = 0.009 WAVES.